Greenisland: Sports clubs

-Greenisland has a number of sports clubs and facilities including Greenisland Golf Club, Greenisland Bowling Green, Greenisland War Memorial Sports Club (GWMSC), Greenisland Ladies Hockey Club, Greenisland Boys Football Club, Knockagh View Equestrian Centre, Knockagh Wrestling Club.
+Greenisland has a number of sports clubs and facilities including Greenisland Golf Club, Greenisland Bowling Green, Greenisland War Memorial Sports Club (GWMSC), Greenisland Ladies Hockey Club, Greenisland Boys Football Club, Knockagh View Equestrian Centre, Knockagh Wrestling Club (operated by Dave Finlay Sr.)

 Politics

 Greenisland was part of Carrickfergus Borough Council but is now part of the much larger Mid and East Antrim Borough Council and forms part of the Knockagh district electoral area.
 It is also in the East Antrim Westminster and Assembly constituencies.

 Demography

-On Census day (27 March 2011) there were 5,486 people living in Greenisland, an increase of 8.6% on the Census 2001 figure of 5,050.
+On census day 2011 (27 March 2011), there were 5,486 people living in Greenisland, an increase of 8.6% on the Census 2001 figure of 5,050.
 Of these: